 Alpha Lipoic Acid enhances insulin-stimulated glucose transport and metabolism for better brain cell performance.
 And R-Lipoic Acid provides strong antioxidant support because it helps regenerate and recycle existing antioxidants in your brain including Vitamins C & E, glutathione, and CoQ10.

 I’ve since switched the ALCAR supplement in my ADD stack to Performance Lab® Energy because this pre-formulated energy stack contains my preferred dose of ALCAR.
-But note that I also take another 750 mg of ALCAR with my NALT dose late afternoon to prevent a stimulant crash.
+But note that I also take another 500 mg of ALCAR with L-Tyrosine late afternoon to prevent a stimulant crash.

-Performance Lab® Energy also contains Alpha Lipoic Acid which helps my ADD brain produce acetylcholine.
-And has helped reverse the ‘insulin resistance’ my doctor diagnosed me with a year ago.
+Performance Lab® Energy also contains Alpha Lipoic Acid and ALCAR which helps my ADD brain produce acetylcholine.

 The CDP-Choline (Citicoline) in my ADD stack is supplied by Mind Lab Pro® which is the base of my nootropic stack.

-But a suitable alternative to MLP is the new Performance Lab® Mind which contains the branded form of citicoline called Cognizin®.
+But a suitable alternative to MLP is Performance Lab® Mind which contains the branded form of citicoline called Cognizin®.

 Performance Lab® Mind and Mind Lab Pro® also contain L-Tyrosine, Phosphatidylserine (PS), and Maritime Pine Bark extract.